rutherford-nj/www.rutherfordboronj.com/departments/recreation/_posts/2019-10-11-spooktacular.md

-Time: 5-6 pm –For Little Kids (Aged 3rd grade or younger)
+**Time: 5-6 pm –For Little Kids (Aged 3rd grade or younger)**

-                * Non-Spooky Hayride
+• Non-Spooky Hayride

-                * Trackless Train Ride
+• Trackless Train Ride

-                *Bounce House
+• Bounce House

-                * Character Picture Opportunities
+• Character Picture Opportunities

-                * Spooky Vintage Firetruck equipped with candy
+• Spooky Vintage Firetruck equipped with candy

-Time: 6-9 PM-For Big Kids (4th grade and up)
+**Time: 6-9 PM-For Big Kids (4th grade and up)**

-              * Haunted Hayride (no refreshments of any kind allowed on the ride)
+• Haunted Hayride (no refreshments of any kind allowed on the ride)